sugoi-toolkit-official/sugoi-hook/README.md

-# SugoiHook - Modern Text Extraction GUI
+# Sugoi Hook - Modern Text Extraction GUI

 A beautiful and user-friendly GUI wrapper for Textractor CLI, designed for extracting text from games and applications in real-time.